jenlky/jenlky.github.io/content/blog/jumpstart-week-6.md

 - [login-with-cookie-or-jwt-lab](https://github.com/jenlky/login-with-cookie-or-with-jwt-lab)
 - [books-api](https://github.com/jenlky/books-api) - Angeline was doing this with us

 We learnt how to use Mongoose, an object modeling for MongoDB.
+It is only capable of doing whatever the Mongo Shell does, however it makes using MongoDB so much easier.
+For example, in Mongo Shell you have to use $set operator to avoid overwriting certain fields.
+However, the default behaviour in Mongoose is to use $set operator.

-We learnt that to create a Model you have to write a Schema first.
+We learnt that to create a Model you have to write a Schema first:

 **todo.model.js**